Homological Lagrangian monodromy for some monotone tori: Introduction

-in place of $\Ham(X, L)$.
 We call this $\HLMS$ rather than $\mathcal{S}_L$ to distinguish it from the \emph{smooth monodromy group} studied in \cite{YauMonodromyGroups}.
-Note that we may as well replace $\Ham(X, L)$ with the compactly supported subgroup $\Hamc(X, L)$ in the definition of $\HLM$, by cutting off the generating Hamiltonian of any $\phi \in \Ham(X, L)$ outside the region swept out by $L$.
-We can thus avoid explicitly mentioning behaviour at infinity in the definition of $\HLM$, and $\HLM$ is always a subgroup of $\HLMS$.
+Note that we needn't say anything about behaviour at infinity in the definition of $\HLM$, since we can always cut off the generating Hamiltonian of any $\phi \in \Ham(X, L)$ outside the region swept out by $L$ in order to make it compactly supported.
+This also means that $\HLM$ is always a subgroup of $\HLMS$.